LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 ## Variational Inference

-One of the typical goals of analysis is to develop a posterior to perform inference with,
+One typical goal of analysis is to develop a posterior distribution for inference with,

 $$ \begin{align} \pi(z|x). \end{align} $$

-Bayesian inference methods typically approach this problem with the use of MCMC samplers or Nested Samplers by using the product of the likelihood and prior on $$x$$ and $$z$$ respectively.
+Bayesian inference methods typically approach this problem using MCMC or Nested Sampling, leveraging the product of the likelihood ($$p(x|z)$$) and prior on $$x$$ ($$p(z)$$).

 $$ \begin{align} \pi(z|x) \propto \mathcal{L}(x|z) \pi(z) \end{align} $$

-With the end result (hopefully) being representative samples of the posterior density.
+With the goal of producing representative samples of the posterior density.
 MCMC and Nested Samplers are exact in their respective limits.
-If you run MCMC for long enough (infinite time) or you increase the number of live points (e.g. infinite live points) then you should theoretically get exact results (or at least exact enough that the difference doesn't matter).
+If you run MCMC for long enough (infinite time) or you increase the number of live points (e.g. an infinite number live points) then you should theoretically get exact results (or at least exact enough that the difference doesn't matter).

-_Variational inference_ possibly throws away the possibility of exact-ness in favour of methods that find the closest "nice" distribution to the posterior distribution.
+_Variational inference_ trades this possibility of exact-ness in favour of methods that find the closest "nice" distribution to the posterior distribution.

-In essence, you define a family of probability densities/functions that you want to consider $$\mathcal{Q}$$, and then minimise the difference between your functions and your target density.
+In essence, you define a family of probability densities/functions that you want to consider, denoted $$\mathcal{Q}$$, and then minimise the difference between your approximate and target densities.
 The exact target density _may be_ within the set of functions that you consider, but not necessarily.

 <div style="text-align: center;">